KWANGA ARCHITECTURE

 (Critique of Black Reason, Achille Mbembe)

-"The principle that organic containers such as human bodies or other mobile structures within the Luba culture are seen as 'lieu de memoire' (a site of memory), completely clashes with the Western construction of history and memory.
-The past and often also anti-democratic ideologies and authoritarian leaders are glorified in the the West through monuments in a non-critical and static way.
-Fluid forms, however, hold the potential to break open static, oppressive architectures.
-Trauma can heal through monuments in motion, which enable a constant (re) positioning of identities.
+'The principle that organic containers, such as human bodies or other mobile structures within Luba culture, are seen as lieu de mémoire (sites of memory) completely clashes with the Western construction of history and memory.
+In the West, the past, as well as anti-democratic ideologies and authoritarian leaders, are glorified through monuments in a non-critical and static way.
+However, fluid forms hold the potential to break open static, oppressive architectures.
+Trauma can be healed by monuments in motion, which allow identities to be constantly (re)positioned.

-Kwanga is a fluid material that can replace the static concrete and stone.
-KWANGA or "life" in Kikongo (a Congolese language) is the name I gave to the Afro-European rubber that I use in my work as a medium to materialize this vision of fluidity. "
+Kwanga, a fluid material, can replace static concrete and stone.
+Kwanga, meaning 'life' in Kikongo, a Congolese language, is the name I have given to the Afro-European rubber that I use in my work to materialise this vision of fluidity."
 (John K Cobra in REKTO VERSO magazine)

+(John K Cobra in REKTO VERSO magazine).